DeeMcCart/CI_PP3_RepairsTracker/README.md

 ### F01 Authentication
 The user must give a valid userid and password to gain entry to the system (this demo version is provided with u-u for user-level access and s-s for administrator/super-user access)
-These userids and passwords are stored within Google sheets
+These userids are stored within Google sheets
 <br>
 <details><summary>Username and password are required to access RepairTracker</summary>
 <img src="./docs/readme_images/f01_user_authentication.jpg"></details>